-In Vietnam, green vegetables are grown almost all year round, giving stable yield and quality of the harvest.
+The green Vietnamese vegetables are planted almost all year round, giving stable yield and quality of the harvest.

 The price of vegetables on the market is relatively low and less volatile.